twonoise/rle.c/README.md

 Format optimized to be effectively used with 8-bit machine instructions.

 We offer mandatory encoder and (optional) decoder for `GIMP`, to make use of this format pleasant.
+Tested with `GIMP 2.x` family, include up to `2.10.38`.

 Here are specs:
 --------------